DataFire/Integrations/integrations/generated/amazonaws_gamelift/README.md

   * items [VpcPeeringConnection](#vpcpeeringconnection)

 ### VpcPeeringConnectionStatus
 * VpcPeeringConnectionStatus `object`: Represents status information for a VPC peering connection.
 Status is associated with a <a>VpcPeeringConnection</a> object.
-Status codes and messages are provided from EC2 (<a href="http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_VpcPeeringConnectionStateReason.html">).</a> Connection status information is also communicated as a fleet <a>Event</a>.
+Status codes and messages are provided from EC2 (see <a href="http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_VpcPeeringConnectionStateReason.html">VpcPeeringConnectionStateReason</a>).
+Connection status information is also communicated as a fleet <a>Event</a>.
   * Code [NonZeroAndMaxString](#nonzeroandmaxstring)
   * Message [NonZeroAndMaxString](#nonzeroandmaxstring)